simonwahll/wahllcontent/dart/dart/variables.md

 ## Syntax

-Variable declaration has the following syntax:
+A variable declaration has the following syntax:

 ```dart
 type name;
 ```

-Variable assignment has the following syntax:
+A variable assignment has the following syntax:

 ```dart
 name = value;
 ```

-Variable declaration and assignment has the following syntax:
+Variable declaration and assignment have the following syntax:

 ```dart
 type name = value;